 Strategy Use + Risk Taken Per Setup: Position size & strategy utilized per trade dependent on perceived strength of setup, while keeping risk parameters in mind.
 5-star setups get 8-10% of my account, while 4 star will get 5% allocation.
 For earnings trades, I stick with 2.5% due to their more unpredictable nature.

 Methodology: I spend an immense amount of time going through the indexes, ETF sectors, Carolyn’s Fibonacci setups and our Simpler Trading scanner to identify the moves I want to trade.
-I primarily focus on directional, trend following moves that I think have the highest probability of giving me a greater than expected move.
+I primarily focus on directional, trend following moves that I think have a strong setup for giving me a greater than expected move.
 I focus primarily on the squeeze, in combination with any of the above setups.
 I do most of my research in the evenings, and then combine that with analysis of my fellow traders in our trading room to select my setups.